 Minimum & Maximum Enrolment

 Full-time EUSA students need to remain enrolled in a minimum of 4 courses (24 ECTS credit) at all times, including language and degree courses.
 This minimum requirement is based on VISA specifications.
 Maximum enrolment may depend on different agreements with sending institutions.
-In general, students may be enrolled in a maximum of 5 degree courses.
+In general, students may be enrolled in a maximum of 5 degree/language courses.

 Student requesting course overloads beyond the number of credits included in their Study Abroad programme will be charged a fee derived from the official EUSA credit cost.
 This amount will be available online on our official degree webpages.
 Please consult with EUSA International Office for current pricing.